China eases rules on banks' bad-loan write-downs

 Official data shows the non-performing loan ratio in China’s banking system stood at 0.97 percent at end-September, but most analysts believe the true ratio is higher.

-Banks can use various tactics to avoid recognizing bad loans, including extending the maturity of loans or offering new loans to repay old ones.
+Banks can use various tactics to avoid recognising bad loans, including extending the maturity of loans or offering new loans to repay old ones.

 For a graphic on analyst estimates of China's true non-performing loan ratio, click on: link.reuters.com/zuk92v